 If the borrower’s monthly payment decreases, it’s likely the result of lengthening the term (up to 30 years), which can mean paying more interest over time.

 Income-Driven Repayment Plans and Loan Forgiveness

-There is another path to dental school loan forgiveness —if you start your career at an eligible nonprofit or public service agency.
+Then there’s the Public Service Loan Forgiveness program if you start your career at an eligible nonprofit or public service agency.

 The Indian Health Service Loan Repayment Program, for example, offers dentists who serve American Indian communities $20,000 per year toward the repayment of school loans.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third party trademarks referenced herein are property of their respective owners.